alfredsasko/disaster-response-classifier/README.md

 On the other hand the performance of those models can be worse which can be improved by using a more frequent re-training cycle.
 This would recure functionality to enable users to correct wrong classification results to further improve model performance.

 #### 2.5.2 Demo
-To engage users to see the model in the action flask web application was developed and deployed at Heroku.
-You can try it [here](#).
+To engage users to see the model in the action flask web application was developed and deployed using Elastic Beanstalk (AWS).
+You can try it [here](http://drp-app-prod.eu-central-1.elasticbeanstalk.com/).
 It is possible to submit a message to classify and shows statistics of training dataset as label distribution and word frequencies as a word cloud.

 <div style="overflow: hidden; padding: 20px 0px">
     <img src="/assets/08_workflow_tool_landing.png" style="float: left; width: 100%;"/>